mspad/Master-thesis/README.md

  implementation of accurate and computationally inexpensive models for natural processes occurring in the littoral area.
-Urban-scale flood models are increas ingly being studied in the context of risk prevention, to this end, for several years, the LEMONteamhasbeendeveloping so-called porosity models for the shallow wa ter equations to provide rapid, large-scale simulations of these phenomena.
+Urban-scale flood models are increas ingly being studied in the context of risk prevention, to this end, for several years, the LEMON team has been developing so-called porosity models for the shallow wa ter equations to provide rapid, large-scale simulations of these phenomena.
 Porous shallow water equations extend the classical shallow water model by introducing porosity to represent subgrid-scale effects caused by obstacles such as buildings